Biggest Truths vs Lies in Gardening

 Whether you’re planting indoors or outdoors, in containers or directly in the soil, begin by making sure your soil is up to the task ahead.
 Test your soil outside and make sure its pH is conducive to what you’ll be planting.
 If you decide to plant a victory garden in containers, invest in some high-quality organic potting soil.
 Nothing great will come from bad soil, so don’t sleep on your soil health!

 Once your soil is in shape, it’s time to start getting your hands dirty—or not, if you’re wearing gloves.Plant according to the instructions on their packets or containers.
 If your soil is difficult, invest in a high-quality, heavy-duty trowel to break up the earth and dig your holes.
-If your soil is more easily workable, good old-fashioned garden tools will get the job done (and these bronze tools will get the job done in style).
+If your soil is more easily workable, good old-fashioned garden tools will get the job done (and these garden tools will get the job done in style).

 Gardening isn’t like cooking in a CrockPot; you can’t just set it and forget it.
 Instead, here is where the real work begins.
-Your victory garden will need to be watered, so keep an eye on them and water as necessary using either a hose, sprinkler or watering can.
+Your victory garden will need to be watered, so keep an eye on them and water as necessary using either a hose, sprinkler or and purpose watering can.

 Depending on the climate where you plant a victory garden and your soil conditions, you’ll likely need to weed your garden, as well.
 (I know, I know; I’m sorry to be the bearer of bad news.
 But the good news is that, with the right tools, pulling weeds doesn’t have to be a chore.)